ezralanglois/arachnid/docs/reconstruction.rst

 Next, the user is asked whether they wish to automatically import or manually enter information describing the experiment.

+If the user clicks Yes, then the program will attempt to connect to the Leginon Database and retrieve their most recent sessions.
+The user will be able to select multiple sessions and this information will be used to fill the next page: Manual Settings.

+If the user clicks No, then the program will show the Manual Settings page where the user will be prompted to manually enter information concerning the data.

 	.. image:: images/wizard_screen_shot_0010.png
 		:scale: 20%
 		:target: content02_